Robotics and Energy Logo

 Hardware

-Now, we will need to program a web server on the Arduino and we need to connect it to the network using a Modem or a Router.
+We will need to program a web server on the Arduino and connect it to the network using a Modem or a Router.
 I used a TP-Link TL-WR841N Router which supports Ethernet connection and Wireless.
-For which the default IP is 192.168.0.1 and the login details are User: admin Password: admin.
-We will connect an Ethernet cable to the Shield’s Ethernet port.
-We may use a Second cable to connect to a PC or use the wireless interface.
+Default IP: 192.168.0.1, User: admin, Password: admin.
+Connect an Ethernet cable to the Shield's Ethernet port.
+A second cable can connect to a PC, or use the wireless interface.

 Software